dehimb/aseprite/README.md

 Script execution can be attached to hotkeys
 * decreasing/increasing brush
-* generator script to generate a set of images based on random and metadata info from the layers
+* generator script to generate a set of images based on random and metadata info from the layers(and add unique number)

 ## Layers example